-If the anion gap is normal and no cause is obvious (eg, marked diarrhea), urinary electrolytes are measured and the urinary anion gap is calculated as [sodium] + [potassium] – [chloride].
+If the serum anion gap is normal, urinary electrolytes are measured and the urinary anion gap is calculated as [sodium] + [potassium] – [chloride].
 A normal urinary anion gap in a person without acidosis has a value near zero.
 If the urinary anion gap becomes negative, there are excess unmeasured positively charged ions in the urine, typically ammonium (NH4+), which is normally secreted by the kidneys in response to volume depletion.
-If the urinary anion gap in a patient with non-anion gap metabolic acidosis is -30 to -50 mEq/L (30 to 50 mmol/L), the kidneys are responding to extra-renal volume losses typically from the GI tract.
+If the urinary anion gap in a patient with non-anion gap metabolic acidosis is -30 to -50 mEq/L (-30 to -50 mmol/L), the kidneys are responding to extra-renal volume losses typically from the GI tract.
 An elevation in urinary anion gap in such patients (a positive calculated result) is due to the loss of unmeasured negatively charged ions in the urine and suggests renal HCO3− loss, which most commonly occurs in renal tubular acidosis (evaluation of renal tubular acidosis Diagnosis Renal tubular acidosis (RTA) is acidosis and electrolyte disturbances due to impaired renal hydrogen ion excretion (type 1), impaired bicarbonate resorption (type 2), or abnormal aldosterone... read more is discussed elsewhere).

 In addition, when metabolic acidosis is present, a delta gap Calculation of the anion gap Acid-base disorders are pathologic changes in carbon dioxide partial pressure (Pco2) or serum bicarbonate (HCO3−) that typically produce abnormal arterial pH values.
-Acidemia is serum pH 7... read more is calculated to identify concomitant metabolic alkalosis Metabolic Alkalosis Metabolic alkalosis is primary increase in bicarbonate (HCO3−) with or without compensatory increase in carbon dioxide partial pressure (Pco2); pH may be high or nearly normal.
-Common causes... read more , and Winters formula is applied to determine whether respiratory compensation is appropriate or reflects a second acid-base disorder.
+Acidemia is serum... read more is calculated to identify concomitant metabolic alkalosis Metabolic Alkalosis Metabolic alkalosis is primary increase in bicarbonate (HCO3−) with or without compensatory increase in carbon dioxide partial pressure (Pco2); pH may be high or nearly normal.
+Common... read more , and Winters formula is applied to determine whether respiratory compensation is appropriate or reflects a second acid-base disorder.

 Treatment of acidemia with sodium bicarbonate (NaHCO3) is clearly indicated only in certain circumstances and is probably deleterious in others.
 When metabolic acidosis results from loss of HCO3− or accumulation of inorganic acids (ie, normal anion gap acidosis), bicarbonate therapy is generally safe and appropriate.
 However, when acidosis results from organic acid accumulation (ie, high anion gap acidosis), bicarbonate therapy is controversial; it does not clearly decrease mortality in these conditions, and there are several possible risks.

-Despite these and other controversies, most experts still recommend giving bicarbonate IV for severe metabolic acidosis (pH < 7.0) primarily because of concerns about worsening cardiovascular instability at lower pH values.
+Despite these and other controversies, most experts recommend giving bicarbonate IV for severe metabolic acidosis (pH < 7.0) primarily because of concerns about worsening cardiovascular instability at lower pH values.

 Treatment requires 2 calculations (same for both conventional and SI units).
 The first is the level to which HCO3− must be raised, calculated by the Kassirer-Bleich equation, using a target value for [H+] of 79 nEq/L (79 nmol/L), which corresponds to a pH of 7.10: